Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 Damaskeening is a term that was unique to the American watch industry.
 Similar embellishment techniques were used in Europe, but they bore names which described the particular style of embellishment.
 For instance, "pearlage" is a pattern of repeating dots or circles (example below), and "Cotes de Geneve" refers to a pattern of stripes.

 But nowhere was the art of embellishment carried to the levels seen on American pocket watch movements produced in the late 1800s and early 1900s.
 High-grade American movements from that era were, in this watchmaker's opinion, some of the most spectacular examples of watch embellishment ever achieved.

 Origins and Engines of Damaskeening

 "Rose-engines" were capable of producing intricate circular patterns, similar in style to a child's "Spirograph" toy.
-"Line-engines" produced line-oriented patterns, with intricate waves and ripples that can appear almost 3-dimensional.
-Line engines can also produce "basket-weave" and checker-board patterns.
+"Line-engines" produced line-oriented patterns, with intricate waves and ripples that appear almost 3-dimensional when they reflect light.
+Line engines can also produce "basket-weave" and checkerboard patterns.
 Multiple patterns were often combined on one watch, and the damaskeening tool could be "centered" on any point of the watch plate.
 These engines, similar in appearance to a machinist's lathe, often employed a movable headstock which was controlled by a cam called a "rosette."
 In the hands of a skilled operator, the patterns produced could be endlessly varied by changing the cams which would then alter the oscillation of the watch plate to produce amazingly intricate designs.

 Waltham began damaskeening their movements in the late 1860s, and Elgin followed suit by the early 1870s.
 By the late 1870s the practice was widespread with companies like Waltham, Elgin, Hamilton, Illinois, Rockford, Seth Thomas and others striving to outdo eachother with the beauty and intricacy of their damaskeened movements.